 In November 2023, the FASB issued guidance to improve the disclosures about a public entity's reportable segments and address requests from investors for additional, more detailed information about a reportable segment's expenses.
-The Company is required to adopt the guidance in the first quarter of fiscal 2025, though early adoption is permitted.
-The Company is currently evaluating the impact of this amendment on its Condensed Consolidated Financial Statements.
+The Company is required to will adopt this guidance in the first quarter of fiscal 2025, though early adoption is permitted, for its annual period ending October 31, 2025 and all interim periods thereafter.
+The Company is currently evaluating does not expect the impact adoption of this amendment guidance to have a significant impact on its Condensed Consolidated Financial Statements.